Fujifilm X100 vs Olympus E-PL8

 | DXO |

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the E-PL8 provides a better video resolution than the X100.
 It can shoot movie footage at 1080/30p, while the Fujifilm is limited to 720/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X100 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Fujifilm X100 and Olympus E-PL8 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The X100 has one, while the E-PL8 does not.
 While the built-in flash of the X100 is not very powerful, it can at times be useful as a fill-in light.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the X100 does not have a selfie-screen.